-When EI is applied to the work environment, a 5th component can be added to assess the emotional quotient (EQ, as opposed to IQ for the intelligence) of people: their motivation.
+When EI is applied to the work environment, a fifth component can be added to assess your emotional quotient (EQ, as opposed to IQ for the intelligence): your motivation.

 It matters to know if you are motivated by intrinsic or extrinsic motivation.
-Being primarily motivated by money and status isn’t on par with a high EQ?
-Because it usually means that people are focused on reaching the top of an imaginary narrow ladder on their own, leaving others at the bottom.
+Being primarily motivated by external rewards (like money or status) isn’t always on par with a high EQ.
+It usually means that people are focused on reaching the top of an imaginary ladder on their own, leaving others at the bottom.
 The reality is that the top of the ladder can mean different things for different people, for instance find love, be fulfilled, have a good work-life balance, etc. So why not making the ladder much bigger and inspiring others to climb it with you?
 If you understand this, you have developed empathy, social awareness, and relationship management skills.
-Reaching money and status can be satisfying for many, but they should come as a result of your passion for work, not as the primary motivation.
+Reaching money and status can be satisfying for many, but these rewards should probably come as a consequence of your passion for work, not as the primary motivation.

-How do you know which ones you have, and which ones you could improve?
+How do you know which skills you have, and which ones you could improve?

-After reading the four components of EI and how motivation is also impacted, you probably already have an idea of where you are, what your strengths are, and where your focus should be.
+After reading the four components of EI and how motivation also matters, you probably already have an idea of where you are, what your strengths are, and where your focus should be.